- Tour Palermo's many colorful churches

 Day 2: Palermo Segway Tour & Cooking Class

 Palermo's narrow medieval streets make automobile travel tricky, so start your morning with a guided Segway tour of the city's top landmarks.

-In the afternoon you will learn how to prepare traditional Sicilian dishes during a 4-hour hands-on cooking class.
+In the afternoon, you'll learn how to prepare traditional Sicilian dishes during a four-hour hands-on cooking class.
 Start your day by shopping for fresh, seasonal ingredients at the market, then head to a well-equipped home kitchen in an 18th-century building to start your lesson.
 Much of what is sold at the markets—from seafood to tropical fruit— comes from the island, so you have a wide local selection to work with.

-Learn how to prepare an authentic 4-course meal, including dessert.
+Learn how to prepare an authentic four-course meal, including dessert.
 Afterward, sit down to enjoy your creation along with a glass of local wine.
 Buon appetito!

 Day 3: Free Day in Palermo

 Today is a free day to enjoy the city.
 Make the most of your time there with these recommended activities:

 - See art at the Museum of Tiles Stanze al Genio and Palazzo Abatellis